 Whether it’s realized or not, the staffing industry has been an institution in the workforce for hundreds of years.
 In fact, “One of the oldest references to a public employment agency was in 1650, when Henry Robinson proposed an “Office of Addresses and Encounters” that would link employers to workers.
 The British Parliament rejected the proposal, but he himself opened such a… Read more »

 At some point, we all need a little pick me up to motivate us, especially during stressful times.
-Grab yourself a coffee or tea and read through these famous quotes to help feel inspired to finish the week strong.
+Grab yourself a coffee or tea, sit down in a comfortable chair, and read through these famous quotes to help feel inspired to finish the week strong.